o19s/chorus-opensearch-edition/katas/001_alice_wants_a_new_laptop.md

 # Kata 001: Alice needs a new Laptop!

-Alice needs a new laptop!
+Alice needs a new projector!
 And where does she go shopping for electronics, her favorite website, Chorus Electronics.

-She brings up the website, at http://localhost:4000, and she knows what she wants, a laptop, but doesn't have a specific make or model in mind, so she searches for `laptop`.
+She brings up the website, at http://localhost:4000, and she knows what she wants, a project, but doesn't have a specific type or brand in mind, so she searches for `projector`.
 Uh oh!
-She’s got nothing but laptop bags....
+She’s got nothing but projector parts....

 Now those of us in the search business know that this is the classic accessories problem!

-Option A --> She immediately refines to product_type laptop.
-We don’t have this for today.
+Option A --> She immediately refines to product_type Portable.

 Option B --> She is frustrated with what is being shown, but she loves shopping at Chorus so she tries Notebook...
 And while the results aren’t great, she does see notebooks starting at rank #9 and filling the THIRD row of results.
 She mouses over the various laptops on the third row and clicks a laptop “Quick View” to pop open the detail.  <-- We do not yet have this button.